berndporr/nmb_eeg/README.md

 # Pure EEG power

-Log Power spectra of pure EEG from two temporarily paralysed subjects.
+Power spectra of pure EEG from two temporarily paralysed subjects.

 Data from Fig 1, B-traces of:

 [Scalp electrical recording during paralysis: Quantitative evidence that EEG frequencies above 20 Hz are contaminated by EMG